Mount Vernon Cancer Centre

 - Carried out by the externally commissioned independent panel.

-- Full option appraisal included selections of both ‘co-location’ and ‘stand-alone’ models.
+- Full option appraisal included both ‘co-location’ and ‘stand-alone’ options.

-- By consensus all ‘stand-alone’ models excluded from the shortlist subsequent to interviews, as ‘not considered clinically acceptable’, leaving just two versions of co-location.
+- By consensus all ‘stand-alone’ models eventually excluded from the shortlist but only subsequent to interviews.
+It was ‘not considered clinically acceptable’, so leaving just two versions of co-location.

 Velindre

-- Yielded no information presented in the Strategic Outline Programme concerning named participants or the responses of external input.
+- No information appeared in the Strategic Outline Programme (SOP) concerning named participants nor any large-scale survey.

 Mount Vernon

-- Emphatic recommendations made, requiring a new build on an acute site and centralising main operations there, especially acute care, trials, research and training.
+- Emphatic recommendations appear in the record, requiring a new build on an acute site and centralising main operations there, especially acute care, trials, research and training.

-- This must happen whether or not a scaled down form of the original cancer centre remains in situ as an ‘ambulatory hub’ and without a rebuild.
+- This was to happen whether or not a scaled down form of the original cancer centre remained in situ.

-- Set measures for safety and effectiveness required to be taken for the period of transition, similar to the holding actions recommended by the Nuffield Advice.
+- Measures emerged for safety and effectiveness required to be taken for the period of transition, similar to the holding actions recommended by the Nuffield Advice for Velindre.

 Velindre